Treat your child's ADHD the natural way: Top tips from our Clinical Psychologist

 - BrightSpark is a natural ADHD remedy for hyperactivity and behavioural problems in children.
 It's a safe and non-addictive remedy that reduces restlessness, fidgeting, impulsive behaviour and tics, while improving co-operative behaviour and their ability to concentrate and stay on task.

-- Although it is very effective in its own right, BrightSpark for hyperactive children has been formulated for use along with Focus Formula, a herbal remedy for ADHD to support brain health, improved concentration and mental clarity.
+- Although it is very effective in its own right, BrightSpark for hyperactive children has been formulated for use along with Focus & Calm, a herbal remedy for ADHD to support brain health, improved concentration and mental clarity.
 It is highly recommended that these two remedies for ADHD be used together for best results!

 - Kids who suffer from ADHD often feel isolated and 'different' from others.
 They may feel insecure about their ADHD and feel degraded when they get reprimanded for not behaving well in class or struggling to concentrate.
 MindSoothe Jr acts as a natural antidepressant!
 It improves the confidence and mood of children who suffer from anxiety and self esteem problems.
 It also helps to reduce anger, mood swings and oppositional behavior!